Susana Pilar lives and works in Enschede, NL, and Havana, CU

 Blanca Victoria López

-At the 12th Berlin Biennale Susana Pilar presents a performance.
+At the 12th Berlin Biennale Susana Pilar holds a workshop.

 Intersections, 2021/22, Galleria Continua – Les Moulins, Boissy-le-Châtel (FR)